AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

-Why FQDN Whitelists feature are needed?
+Why is FQDN Whitelists feature needed?
 ========================================

 Aviatrix Security Policy feature is enabled at a gateway for a stateful